 Camerino's council has the responsibility for planning, managing and conducting the ordinary maintenance of historical buildings and cultural heritage landscapes.
-Camerino's municipality has no specific plan, programmes or guidelines for disaster risk management of cultural heritage in spite of the various local museums, historical palaces and churches in its inner urban area.
+While the municipality can access most of the skills and resources necessary to respond to possible disaster scenarios, gaps still exist.
+This is especially the case of the pre-disaster planning related to the risk management of the cultural and historical buildings and artwork collections in spite of the various local museums, historical palaces and churches that are sited in its historical urban area.
 Post-disaster management is mainly entrusted to the Civil Protection Office of the Camerino (COC) [19].

 At present, the municipality of Camerino lacks a system that identifies the historical buildings or monuments most exposed to risks.
-Such a system could help to prioritise historical buildings and artworks in order to define preservation and intervention strategies and implement them where most needed.
+Such a system could help to prioritise historical buildings and artworks to define preservation and intervention strategies and implement them where most needed.
+Furthermore, it could be useful both to define priorities concerning the evacuation of moveable heritage and to analyse suitable sites for the recovery in case of disasters.